Skip to content

 You may be interested to read

-This Alert is based on: Shepard K, and others.
+This summary is based on: Shepard K, and others.
 How do National Health Service (NHS) organisations respond to patient concerns?
 A qualitative interview study of the Patient Advice and Liaison Service (PALS).
 BMJ Open 2021;11:e053239

 The 2008 report explaining the potential of PALS: Evans D, and others.
 Patient Advice and Liaison Services: results of an audit survey in England.
 Health Expectations 2008;11:3